Slimefun/Slimefun4/CONTRIBUTING.md

 * Every class and every public method should have a Javadocs section assigned to it.
 * New packages should have a `package-info.java` file with documentation about the package.
 * Classes should have an `@author` tag.
+* If there are any other relevant classes related to yours, add them using the `@see` tag.
 #### 4. Unit Tests
 * Try to write Unit Tests where possible.
 * Unit Test classes and methods should have no access modifier, not `public`, `protected` nor `private`.